 In 2006, the University of Southern California hosted the first CUWiP.
 The grassroots effort grew quickly, and within just a few years there were six conferences being hosted simultaneously.

 In 2012, APS became the institutional home for CUWiP.
 The CUWiP National Organizing Committee provides support for the organization of the annual conferences and works with APS.
 At each host institution, a local organizing committee plans and organizes the detailed program for the local conference and is responsible for local fundraising.

-The National Organizing Committee is currently led by Chair Pearl Sandick, University of Utah, Chair Elect Kelly Nash, University of Texas San Antonio, and Past Chair Kate Scholberg, Duke University,
+The National Organizing Committee is currently led by Chair Evangeline J. Downie, The George Washington University; Chair Elect Barbara Szczerbinska, Texas A&M University Corpus Christi; and Past Chair Kelly Nash, University of Texas San Antonio.

 These conferences are supported in part by the National Science Foundation (PHY-1346627 and PHY-1622510) and by the Department of Energy (DE-SC0011076).
 Any opinions, findings, and conclusions or recommendations expressed are those of the author(s) and do not necessarily reflect the views of the National Science Foundation or the Department of Energy.